Updated: 4 days ago

 If we stray from a balanced diet around our period, that will be reflective in the quality, smell and consistency of our blood- perhaps it will coagulate, clot, oxidize (dark, almost black red).
 If this is so, make sure you are hydrated, have enough fibre in your diet, green foods and hit balanced macronutrients for your particular lifestyle.

-We can clean the cup and our area with castile soap (or an oil based-natural soap).
+We can clean the cup with castile or another natural soap.